The Intuitive Empath And The Gift Of Caring

 Explaining Empathy – The Theory Of Mirror Neurons

-The development of empathy in humans can be seen in infants as young as four months old, with definite signs of the ability to empathize is evident by the time the child is eight months old.
+The development of can be seen in infants as young as four months old, with definite signs of the ability to empathize is evident by the time the child is eight months old.
 But where does the ability to empathize come from?
 Neuroscientists have found the answer to this question in specific cells in our brains called mirror neurons.

 Interestingly, empathy is not a uniquely human trait.
 It is present among many animal species, including other primates.
 In fact, mirror neurons were first discovered by neurophysiologists working with macaque monkeys.
 Other species in which displays of empathic behavior have been identified include dolphins, rats, cats, and dogs (as many pet owners will attest to).
 Also, just like humans, some animals can empathize with animals of different species.